infiniteopt/InfiniteOpt.jl/docs/src/examples.md

  -0.6000000000000001 y_A[30](t)*x_A[30](t) + 1.6 x_A[30](t) - y_A[30](t) = 0.0
  -0.6000000000000001 y_A[31](t)*x_A[31](t) + 1.6 x_A[31](t) - y_A[31](t) = 0.0
 ```
-With our constraints defined, we need to define our objective function.
+With our constraints defined, we need to create our objective function.
 ```jldoctest hovercraft; output = false
 # Define the objective function